XDeric/ios-sets-lab/README.md

 - Nothing will be output

 ```
-same error as before code will not compile because Set was not declared.
+same error as previous code will not compile because Set was not declared.
 Unless it was an error var spaceships1 = Set<String>()
 if so then the output would be "This is a subset"
 ```